Gravitational-wave constraints on the pair-instability mass gap and nuclear burning in massive stars: Acknowledgements

 \section{Acknowledgements}

-FA and FD are supported by the UK’s Science and Technology Facilities Council grant ST/V005618/1.
-IMRS acknowledges support from the Science and Technology Facilities Council grant number ST/Y001990/1 and the Science and Technology Facilities Council Ernest Rutherford Fellowship grant number ??.
+FA and FD are supported by the UK’s Science and Technology Facilities Council grants ST/V005618/1 and UKRI2489.
+IMRS acknowledges support from the Science and Technology Facilities Council grant number ST/Y001990/1 and the Science and Technology Facilities Council Ernest Rutherford Fellowship grant number UKRI2423.
 DC acknowledges support from the Gordon and Betty Moore Foundation (Grant GBMF12341).
-This material is based upon work supported by NSF’s LIGO Laboratory which is a major facility fully funded by the National Science Foundation, as well as the Science and Technology Facilities Council (STFC) of the United Kingdom, the Max-Planck-Society (MPS), and the State of Niedersachsen/Germany for support of the construction of Advanced LIGO and construction and operation of the GEO600 detector.
+This work was supported by a Leverhulme Trust International Professorship Grant (no.~LIP-2020-014).
+The work of Y.B.G.~was partly supported by a Simons Investigator Award to A.A.~Schekochihin and by the Science and Technology Facilities Council grant number ST/W00093/1. {MG acknowledges financial support from the grants PID2024-155720NB-I00 and CEX2024-001451-M funded by MCIN/AEI/10.13039/501100011033 (State Agency for Research of the Spanish Ministry of Science and Innovation).} This material is based upon work supported by NSF’s LIGO Laboratory which is a major facility fully funded by the National Science Foundation, as well as the Science and Technology Facilities Council (STFC) of the United Kingdom, the Max-Planck-Society (MPS), and the State of Niedersachsen/Germany for support of the construction of Advanced LIGO and construction and operation of the GEO600 detector.
 Additional support for Advanced LIGO was provided by the Australian Research Council.
 Virgo is funded, through the European Gravitational Observatory (EGO), by the French Centre National de Recherche Scientifique (CNRS), the Italian Istituto Nazionale di Fisica Nucleare (INFN) and the Dutch Nikhef, with contributions by institutions from Belgium, Germany, Greece, Hungary, Ireland, Japan, Monaco, Poland, Portugal, Spain.
 KAGRA is supported by Ministry of Education, Culture, Sports, Science and Technology (MEXT), Japan Society for the Promotion of Science (JSPS) in Japan; National Research Foundation (NRF) and Ministry of Science and ICT (MSIT) in Korea; Academia Sinica (AS) and National Science and Technology Council (NSTC) in Taiwan.
 The authors are grateful for computational resources provided by Cardiff University and supported by STFC grant ST/V005618/1.
-D.C. thanks the Gordon and Betty Moore Foundation for funding this research through Grant GBMF12341.